cmanon/wp-strava/readme.txt

 [ride] is an alias for [activity] and will accept the same parameters (kept for backwards compatibility).

+[route id=NUMBER] - add to any page or post.
+Shows a summary of the activity plus a map if a google maps key has been added.

+This also takes the same optional parameters as the activity shortcode above.

 = Widgets =

 Strava Latest Activity List - shows a list of the last few activities.